satori-com/satori-video-sdk-cpp/docs/concepts.md

   return sv::bot_main(argc, argv);
 }
 ```
-**Note:** This documentation refers to the SDK as a separate component, although it's actually built into the same
-executable as your own code.

-In this function, you can analyze or transform video frames.
-Using the API, you can
+In the image processing function (called `process_image` in this example), you analyze or transform video frames.
-publish analysis, metrics, and debug messages to one of the channels that the SDK automatically provides.
+Using the SDK API, you can publish analysis and debug messages to one of the channels that the SDK automatically
+provides.

+The SDK invokes the command processing function (called `process_command` in this example) whenever it receives a
+message from the control channel.
+The SDK automatically subscribes to this channel, and you use it to send configuration
+and control information to your bot.
+The function can return a message that the SDK publishes to the control channel;
+use this to acknowledge control messages and so forth.

 ## Video SDK tools and examples
-Besides the API library, the SDK provides command-line tools for video recording and playback.
-A public GitHub
+Besides the libraries, the SDK provides command-line tools for video recording and playback, and a public GitHub
-repository contains example video bots that demonstrate how to use the SDK.
+repository that contains example video bots.

 ## Image processing architecture